Not sure what to do in Brasov, Romania? Don’t worry, we are here to help.

 It is no wonder why Bran Castle is one of the most popular day trips from Brasov.

-Buses depart every half an hour on the hour on weekdays from Autogara 2 on Strada Avram Iancu.
-On weekends, the buses depart every hour on the hour.
-You can find the full schedule on the official site here.
+Buses depart every 45 minutes on weekdays and weekends from Autogara 2 on Strada Avram Iancu.
+The frequency changes depending on the season, so we recommend that you check the full schedule on the official site here.
 The journey takes about 45 minutes and costs 7 lei (<2 euros).

 Since Autogara 2 is not located near the Brasov historic center, we recommend you to take an Uber to there.